McGill-ECSE321-Fall2019/project-group-20/README.md

 This team project for ECSE321 2019 is a tutoring company software and website.
 Through this company, we cater to the needs of students at the high school, CÉGEP, and university levels.
 Any student looking for a tutor in any subject taught at those levels can approach the company and ask its help to find an appropriate tutor.
 Our view point is the tutor view point.

+# Important note
+FOR EVERY BIG RELEASE DO NOT FORGET TO INCLUDE: git push master git push heroku master

 ## Sprint 1 - Requirements, Domain Modeling, and Database Design
   - The domain model was made with UMLLab and can be found under the `UML` folder.
   - The use cases and requirements for the functional and non-functional requirements are in the `Requirements` folder.